 In Rehab, You Don’t Need to Be Scared of Detox Symptoms

 The fear of detox symptoms can be one of the main things that prevent you from getting sober.
-Withdrawing from any substances brings with it discomfort, sickness, anxiety, and a whole host of other unpleasant symptoms.
+Withdrawing from any substance brings with it discomfort, sickness, anxiety, and a whole host of other unpleasant symptoms.
 Many addicts can’t get through them without relapsing.
 You may be one of those people who has tried numerous times on your own and failed for this reason.

 The good news is that in detox, your symptoms will be managed and controlled.
 It alleviates the fear and ensures that you get through the process with success.

-What to Expect from a Medical Detox
+What to Expect from a Drug Detox

 When you first come to rehab, you will be thoroughly examined to establish a baseline for your care.
 We will gather as much information about your addiction as we can.
-We will also diagnose any underlying medical conditions or mood disorders.
+We will also diagnose any underlying conditions or mood disorders.
 Once we have done this, a course of medication will be prescribed to manage your detox symptoms.
 Your medication will be monitored by doctors and nurses to ensure you are taking the right amount.

 In addition to being given exactly the right type of medication for your needs, you’ll be monitored closely by doctors and nurses.
 Especially in the first few days, they will regularly come around to test things like your body temperature, heart rate, and blood pressure.
 You will have therapists and other staff members available to talk to around the clock for support.
-Our caring and knowledgeable medical staff are experts in treating detox symptoms.
+Our caring and knowledgeable staff are experts in treating detox symptoms.
 They will be able to give you precisely the care you need.

 Detox generally lasts approximately one week.
 During that time, you will be allowed to rest while your body adjusts and you get your strength back.
 You’ll be supported therapeutically so that you never feel alone during the withdrawal process.
 Gradually, your detox symptoms will lessen and you will feel strong enough to start taking part in more group and individual activities to start the rehabilitation process.